 The homepage typically acquires the greatest amount of links and mentions.
 After all, most people referencing your organization will use its homepage URL.

 Therefore, linking to your target page from home shortens the link juice distribution path.
-In turn, this increases the link authority it acquires and ensures it gets index much faster.
+In turn, this increases the link authority it acquires and ensures it gets indexed much faster.